OxfordRSE/IntroCMakeCourse/slides/IntroCMakeCourse.md

       message(${var})
     endforeach()

+## Checkpoint 1

+Our project has grown!
+In addition to the code in ~main.cpp~, some new functionality was added to new source files~functionality.cpp~ and ~functionality.hpp~.
+This code is now contained in a specific directory ~src/~, inside the project directory.

+Task: Write the file ~CMakeLists.txt~ in ~src/~ and modify the top level ~CMakeLists.txt~ so that directory ~src/~ is processed.

 ## That's all, folks

 This was only the tiniest tip of the modern CMake iceberg.
 There are so many great resources available, and here are just a few of them:

 - [The CMake documentation (link)](https://cmake.org/cmake/help/latest/)
 - [Professional CMake: A Practical Guide (link)](https://crascit.com/professional-cmake/)

 Thank you for coming!